schummar/runp/README.md

 It's possible to have multiple `:p` switches in succession, forming multiple parallel blocks.
 For example `runp :p task1 task2 :p task3 task4` will execute first task1 and task2 in parallel, then task3 and task4 in parallel.

-Before the first `:p` or `:s` switch appears, all commands will be exuted in parallel by default.
+Before the first `:p` or `:s` switch appears, all commands will be executed in parallel by default.

 ## Combining switches